senocular/senocular.github.com/articles/js_object_primitive.md

 ObjectPrimitive() === ObjectPrimitive() // false - OK
 ```

 Now object primitive values are created with a function and each have their own unique values just like the symbol primitive.
+One step closer.

 ## "Objects Pass by Reference, Primitives Pass by Value"

 False.

-Given the level abstraction JavaScript provides for its values there's no difference between the two.
+Given the level abstraction JavaScript provides for its values there's no observable difference between how values are passed.
 The easiest way to look at it is that all values are references and all passing is done by value.
 So when a value is passed, it's passed by value, and the value being passed is a reference.
 This would apply to both objects and primitives.

 ```javascript